Sales Operations: The Ultimate Guide to Making it a Success

 Every sales rep works towards the closing stage.
 This involves a contract agreement that benefits both the prospect and the seller.

-After closing, the representative receives a commission on the negotiated price and the account is normally passed on to the Customer Success team or an Account Manager.
+After closing, the representative receives a commission on the negotiated price.
+The Customer Success team or an Account Manager then manages the account going forward.

-Once a sales process has been defined and implemented, by no means does the work finish there.
+After a sales process is defined and implemented, by no means is the work complete.

 As your business grows, or circumstances change, the sales process should be modified.
 Sales operations should be constantly analyzing it and seeing how it can be improved.